U.S., South Korea may scale back military training over coronavirus concerns

 Earlier on Monday, the U.S. military said a 61-year-old woman in South Korea who tested positive for the virus had recently visited a U.S. military base in the southeastern city of Daegu.

-The woman, who was the widow of a former U.S. servicemember, visited a store at Camp Walker on Feb.
+The woman, who is the widow of a former U.S. service member, visited a store at Camp Walker on Feb.
 12 and 15, the military said.
 It was the first infection connected to U.S. Forces Korea, which counts some 28,500 American troops on the peninsula.

 U.S. Forces Korea said it was raising the risk level to “high” across the country.
 It urged U.S. troops to limit travel and “use extreme caution when traveling off-installation.”